-MATH 208 Fundamental Mathematics I Fall 2016
+MATH 208 Fundamental Mathematics I Winter 2017

-Students should get the above information from their instructor during class time.
-The instructor is the person to contact should there be any questions about the course.

-Textbook: Finite Mathematics for Business, Economics, Life Sciences, and Social Sciences, 13th Edition, by please consult with a course advisor.
+Instructor: Office/Tel No.: Office Hours: Students should get the ab questions about the course. ove information from their instructor during class time.
+The instructor is the person to conta ct should there be any Textbook: Finite Mathematics for Business, Economics, Life Sciences, and Social Sciences Barnett, Ziegler, & Byleen. , 13th Edition, by Caution: It is assumed that you have the pre-requisite of MATH 206 or its equivalent please consult with a course advisor. ent.
+If you do not,

-Barnett, Ziegler, & Byleen.
+Office Hours:

-Caution: It is assumed that you have the pre-requisite of MATH 206 or its equivalent.
-If you do not, available to give a reasonable amount of help.
+Your professor will announce her/his office hours during which she/he will be also available to give a reasonable amount of help.
 Note, however, that if you missed a class it is not reasonable to expect your professor to cover the missed material for you.